Guidance on geoconservation

 Planning Policy Statement 9: Biodiversity and Geological Conservation.

-Planning Policy Statement 9 (PPS9) sets out the Government’s national policies on the protection of biodiversity and geological conservation through the planning system.
-The key principles of PPS9 require that planning policies and decisions not only avoid, mitigate or compensate for harm, but seek ways to enhance and restore biodiversity and geology.
+Until March 2012, Planning Policy Statement 9 (PPS9) set out the Government’s national policies on the protection of biodiversity and geological conservation through the planning system.
+The key principles of PPS9 required that planning policies and decisions not only avoid, mitigate or compensate for harm, but seek ways to enhance and restore biodiversity and geology.
+With the introduction of the National Planning Policy Framework (NPPF) in March 2012, PPS9 became obsolete.
+Nevertheless, the streamlined NPPF legislation continues to require planning policies to enhance the natural environment, which includes the protection of geological conservation interests..

 Planning for Biodiversity and Geological Conservation: A Guide to Good Practice’ (ODPM 2006) is aimed at those involved or interested in the planning process (e.g. planners, developers, councillors, community groups, individuals) and suggests ways in which the principles of PPS9 might be achieved.